matthew-c-austin/reading-notes/102/Read-04-Structure-Web-Pages-HTML.md

 ### What is a Wireframe?

-UX designers used wireframes to define and plan information heirarchy for websites, apps, or products.
+UX designers used wireframes to define and plan information hierarchy for websites, apps, or products.
 The process focuses on how the designer or client wants the user to process information on a site, based on the user research already performed by the UX design team.

 - It is in plain black and white, without code
 - No colors or typeface choices lets you plan without distraction